-Over the early months of 2021, we’ve seen a rising trend in pre-auction sales.
-A pre-auction sale is when a buyer makes an offer on a house before the date it’s due to be auctioned off.
-These bids are often so high that the seller decides that it’s an offer that’s too good to refuse.
-Back in February this year, Melbourne recorded a staggering 45 per cent of property sales made prior to their auction date.
-This was over the course of one weekend.
+Over the early months of 2023, we’ve seen a rising trend in pre-auction sales.
+A pre-auction sale is when a buyer makes an offer on a house before it’s due to be auctioned off.

 One thing that most agents agree on is that you should know what price the market is willing to accept.
 For any house you’re interested in, always check the trends in demand and selling prices over the last three months.
 Popular apps like realestate.com.au au and domain.com.au make it easy to check these numbers.

 Knowing the average sale price for houses in a suburb can help you decide on the perfect bid amount.
 There’s no point bidding $100-200,000 over what the house could have gone for at auction.
 So try and establish what the average market price is for the area before you head straight into making a pre-auction bid.
 Make a more realistic bid that falls into the average price range.

 Think about any future plans you may have for the property.
 Will you need to renovate?
 How much do you think these renovations will cost?
 You can answer these questions by finding out if there’s anything wrong with the property.
 Look for obvious signs like roof damage, sagging walls, and water damage.

 If you’re buying in NSW or Victoria you can ask real state agents for a “statement of information”.
 This document includes an estimate of what the selling price will be based on recent comparable sales in the area.
 It should display the median house price for the suburb and details on three comparable property sales that took place within two kilometres and over the last six months.